Kristianstad/origo/README.md

 # origo
 https://github.com/Kristianstad/origo/pkgs/container/origo

 Docker image of Origo (https://github.com/origo-map).
 The image is built on https://github.com/Kristianstad/nginx/pkgs/container/nginx (check out for webserver settings).
 Listens on port 8080 internally.
 Files and directories in the Origo config directory are added to the Origo web directory at startup.
-There is also an optional management tool for Origo and metadata included in the with_php tag.
+There is also an optional management tool for Origo and metadata included in the -adm tag.
 (Path to manage tool is adm/manage.php and default login is origo, origo.
 Each created map gets their own html-file.
 Source code for the management tool is available in the with_php branch.)

 Try out the image in [Play with Docker](https://labs.play-with-docker.com/):
 ```
 1. +ADD NEW INSTANCE
-2. docker run -p 8080:8080 ghcr.io/kristianstad/origo:with_php
+2. docker run -p 8080:8080 ghcr.io/kristianstad/origo:2.9.0-adm
 3. OPEN PORT 8080
 ```